zihangJiang/TokenLabeling/README.md

-# Token Labeling: Training a 85.4% Top-1 Accuracy Vision Transformer with 56M Parameters on ImageNet
+# Token Labeling: Training a 85.4% Top-1 Accuracy Vision Transformer with 56M Parameters on ImageNet ([arxiv](https://arxiv.org/abs/2104.10858))

-This is a Pytorch implementation of our Technical report ([arxiv](https://arxiv.org/abs/2104.10858)).
+This is a Pytorch implementation of our technical report.